terminal-start/terminal-scape/README.md

 ### Download and Setup
 1. Click on the green "Code" button above and select "Download ZIP".
 2. Extract the downloaded ZIP file to your desired location on your computer.
+3. Alternatively you can use https://terminal-start.github.io/terminal-scape/start.html in the next steps.

 ### Add to Start Page
 1. Open your browser and go to the Chrome Web Store.